Noel Rodrigo’s Leopard Safaris

 Meet our specialists

-Call us on (858) 523-9000 to start planning your vacation to Noel Rodrigo’s Leopard Safaris or take a look at our itineraries to South Coast
+To start planning your vacation to Noel Rodrigo’s Leopard Safaris

 This camping safari is the vision of its owner Noel Rodrigo, a wildlife specialist whose knowledge about the Sri Lankan leopard, or kotiya as it is locally known, is second to none.
 This camping package includes accommodation, all meals, BBQ and snacks, alcoholic beverages, two game drives per day accompanied by a wildlife specialist and entrance fees to the National Parks.